demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 More info about `curl` is available at [Everything curl](https://ec.haxx.se/).

-If you are not able to perform a basic `curl` request from the machine to the target http endpoint, the issue is probably not a problem with the integration/automation but rather with the networking setup of the Server/Engine machine.
+If you are not able to perform a basic `curl` request from the machine to the target HTTP endpoint, the issue is probably not a problem with the integration/automation but rather with the networking setup of the Server/Engine machine.
 Make sure to first resolve the networking issue so a basic `curl` command succeeds before continuing to test the integration/automation.
 Many times this resolves to a firewall, NAT or proxy issue.

 ### Docker Based Networking
 Docker Based integrations/automations are written in Python or Powershell.
 They can be identified by inspecting the integration/automation settings and under *Language type* will appear **Python/Powershell**.
 Docker creates its own networking, thus the integrations/automations are using a different networking stack from the Cortex XSOAR Server/Engine.
 The source IPs for these integrations/automations are different and provided according to the Docker networking configuration.